HexisData/hqTestLite/README.md

 First thing is to get hqTestLite installed.
 If it is already in use in your organization, some of this may already be done.
 Do that parts that are not.

 1. Clone this repository into a shared directory that is accessible to your whole development team.
-1. Copy script *env_config_template.ps1* to *env_config.ps1* and configure it with relevant environment settings.
+1. Copy script *shared_config_template.ps1* to *shared_config.ps1* and configure it with relevant environment settings.
 1. Run the scripts in the [*DB*](https://github.com/HexisData/hqTestLite/tree/parametric/DB) directory in the order indicated, in every DB environment where you will be performing tests.
 If the object names don't work with your DB object naming convention, you can change them as long as you propagate the changes through the code.
 Note that the *Dump_Data* stored procedure will be called by most of your test result scripts, so be sure to propagate any changes there as well!
 1. Copy the [*Test*](https://github.com/HexisData/hqTestLite/tree/parametric/Test) directory into an appropriate location in your version control system.
 Best guidance is that your tests should live right alongside your code, because they ARE code!
-1. From the [*Local*](https://github.com/HexisData/hqTestLite/tree/parametric/Local) directory, copy the *hqTestLite* folder into the root of your C: drive. *This is important!* Your test scripts will be looking for the *local_config.ps1* configuration script in this directory, and it must be in the same local location for each user!
+1. From the [*Install*](https://github.com/HexisData/hqTestLite/tree/master/Install) directory, run the +INSTALL shortcut.

-Now you are ready to run a test.
+Now you are ready to run a test!

 1. Clone a code repository containing tests to your local machine and find the *Test* directory.
 Navigate into one of the test folders and open a test script: it should be obvious what is going to be tested.
 Now right-click on the test script file and select *Run with  PowerShell*.
 1. Once text execution completes, find file *Result.txt* in the test directory.
 Open the file and scrutinize the test result.
 Is it what it should be?